 Mobile network coverage in Belgium is very good, but indoors the mobile network signal is sometimes less strong and sometimes even insufficient for smartphone use.

-Often equipment meant to improve a weak mobile signal is made available on the market.
+Equipment meant to improve a weak mobile signal is also made available on the market.
 Such devices are sold as ”GSM signal booster”, “mobile booster”, “GSM repeater” and so on.
 Mind you, such mobile signal boosters must not be confused with the more familiar Wi-Fi repeaters sometimes also called “Wi-Fi range extenders” or “Wi-Fi extenders”.

 Beware of using mobile repeaters!